 - evaluate it on a standard scale of financial and environmental returns on investment

 With a variety of green investment options available, it’s important to maintain a shrewd perspective and choose the ones that optimize upon your goals26.
-If you were already “on the fence” about a solar installation in Seattle, there likely exists an opportunity elsewhere with a better return on investment that should tip you over into becoming an active green energy funder.
-Investing in a cleaner future has never been easier or more important; I encourage you to take a thoughtful and participatory role in its development.
+Investing in a cleaner future has never been easier or more important; I encourage you to take an active and thoughtful role in its development.

 Touring around the city I regularly see residential solar installations.
 When I ask friends/family what they think about getting solar more of them say “I want to!”
 I didn’t do a thorough review hence this statement is largely vibes based.
 According to [Google Project Sunroof total installations are still a small fraction of what they are in California.
 What we do get a ton of in Seattle is ads for solar installations.↩︎